Sanders hauls in eye-popping $25 million in past three months

 Pete Buttigieg’s campaign reported early Tuesday morning that the South Bend, Indiana mayor raised $19.1 million the past three months.
 While impressive, the candidate’s fundraising haul is down from the $24.8 million he brought in during the second quarter, which was the highest among the record-setting field of Democratic White House hopefuls during the April-June quarter.

 Unlike some of his rivals for the nomination – such as former Vice President Joe Biden, Buttigieg, and Sen. Kamala Harris of California – Sanders eschews big donor fundraisers and instead relies solely on grassroots donations.
-The campaign announced they received 1.4 million donations the past three months.
+The campaign announced it received 1.4 million donations the past three months.

-And Sanders campaign manager Faiz Shakir said in a statement that "Bernie is proud to be the only candidate running to defeat Donald Trump who is 100 percent funded by grassroots donations – both in the primary and in the general."
+Sanders campaign manager Faiz Shakir said in a statement that "Bernie is proud to be the only candidate running to defeat Donald Trump who is 100 percent funded by grassroots donations – both in the primary and in the general."

 News of Sanders’ cash haul comes as the populist independent senator from Vermont has faded in many recent polls to third place behind Biden and Sen. Elizabeth Warren of Massachusetts, who along with Sanders is the other progressive standard-bearer in the 2020 Democratic nomination race.